 Bird identification

-Seeking out videos of particular species you find challenging can be incredibly useful.
+Watching videos of the species you find challenging can be incredibly useful.
 This is especially true if they highlight behaviours or characteristics that can help you to confirm an identification.

-Once you have chosen a field guide, look through it regularly until you are familiar with the layout and where to find particular species / groups.
+Give yourself a head start in bird identification by being prepared.
+Grab a good field guide and look through it regularly until you are familiar with the layout and where to find particular species / groups.
 Not only will this help you learn some of the identification pointers it contains but it will also make it easier for you to find your way around the book / app when you are out in the field.
 On that note, be sure to take it out with you!

 Train your ears